 Upload a submission

-The ACT Government is seeking community views and feedback on two issues relating to wrongful convictions in criminal cases in the ACT Supreme Court:
+In 2022, the ACT Government sought community views and feedback on two issues relating to wrongful convictions in criminal cases in the ACT Supreme Court:

 A right to appeal a wrongful conviction due to new and compelling evidence and clarity about the right to compensation if someone is wrongfully convicted of a crime will enhance fairness and transparency in the ACT criminal justice system.

 A Discussion Paper on wrongful convictions has been released and is available on this page here to support community feedback on reform to the right to appeal a wrongful conviction and parameters for the assessment of compensation.